michaelyatco/choredoor/ChoreDoorMaster.md

 * cursor - pointer
 * padding - 10px

-Refresh the page after each new CSS property is assigned so you can see how each individual value influences the three doors!
+Refresh the page after each new CSS property is assigned so you can see how each individual value influences the three doors.

 Hint: A class's property and value are constructed with:
 ```css